Azure/azureml-assets/common/components/deploy_model/README.md

     35. Standard_ND96asr_v4
     36. Standard_ND96amsr_A100_v4

-3. _instance_count_ (string, optional)
+3. _instance_count_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    Number of instances you want to use for deployment.
+Make sure instance type have enough quota available.
+    Default value is "1".

-4. _max_concurrent_requests_per_instance_ (string, optional)
+4. _egress_public_network_access_ (string, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    This flag secures the deployment by restricting communication between the deployment and the Azure resources used by it.
+Set to disabled to ensure that the download of the model, code, and images needed by your deployment are secured with a private endpoint.
+This flag is applicable only for managed online endpoints.
+Default value is "enabled"
+    Possible values
+    1. enabled
+    2. disabled

+## 3.3 RequestSettings Parameters
+1. _max_concurrent_requests_per_instance_ (integer, optional)

+    Maximum concurrent requests to be handled per instance.
+Default value is "1".

-5. _request_timeout_ms_ (string, optional)
+2. _request_timeout_ms_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    Request timeout in milliseconds.
+Max limit is "90000".
+Default value is "5000".

-6. _max_queue_wait_ms_ (string, optional)
+3. _max_queue_wait_ms_ (integer, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    The maximum amount of time in milliseconds a request will stay in the queue.
+Default value is "500".

-## 3.3 Readiness Probe Parameters
+## 3.4 Readiness Probe Parameters
-1. _failure_threshold_readiness_probe_ (string, optional)
+1. _failure_threshold_readiness_probe_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    Number of times system will try after failing the readiness probe.Defaut value is "10".

-2. _success_threshold_readiness_probe_ (string, optional)
+2. _success_threshold_readiness_probe_ (integer, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    The minimum consecutive successes for the readiness probe to be considered successful after failing.Default value is "1".

-3. _timeout_readiness_probe_ (string, optional)
+3. _timeout_readiness_probe_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    The number of seconds after which the readiness probe times out.Default value is "10".

-4. _period_readiness_probe_ (string, optional)
+4. _period_readiness_probe_ (integer, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    How often (in seconds) to perform the readiness probe.
+Default value is "10".

-5. _initial_delay_readiness_probe_ (string, optional)
+5. _initial_delay_readiness_probe_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    The number of seconds after the container has started before the readiness probe is initiated.
+Default value is "10".

-## 3.4 Liveness probe parameters
+## 3.5 Liveness probe parameters
-1. _failure_threshold_liveness_probe_ (string, optional)
+1. _failure_threshold_liveness_probe_ (integer, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    No of times system will try after failing the liveness probe.Default value is "30"

-2. _timeout_liveness_probe_ (string, optional)
+2. _timeout_liveness_probe_ (integer, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    The number of seconds after which the liveness probe times out.Default value is "10".

-3. _period_liveness_probe_ (string, optional)
+3. _period_liveness_probe_ (integer, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace
+    How often (in seconds) to perform the liveness probe.Default value is "10".

 4. _initial_delay_liveness_probe_ (string, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified

-## 3.5 parameters
-1. _egress_public_network_access_ (string, optional)

-    Name of the AzureML asset registry where the model will be registered.
-Model will be registered in a workspace if this is unspecified
+    The number of seconds after the container has started before the liveness probe is initiated.Default value is "10".

 # 4. Run Settings